Data-driven Algorithms for Dimension Reduction in Causal Inference: Covariate selection: context, theory and algorithms

 \subsection{Algorithms}

-The identification algorithms of Table \ref{T1} were introduced in \citeN{XW2005} and \citeN{XRW2007}.
-We here operationalize them in order to obtain data-driven covariate selection algorithms.
-Model-free tests of conditional independence statements need to be utilized and we propose below two approaches making different assumptions.
+Based on the results of identification and minimality of the defined subsets \cite{XW2005,XRW2007} two covariate identification algorithms are available, see Table \ref{T1}.
+A reduction of the initial covariate set is achieved, in a two step identification process of removing redundant covariates, by evaluating the conditional independence implied by the definitions of the subsets $X_T$, $Q_t$, $X_t$ and $Z_t$, $t$ = 0, 1.
+Algorithm A first removes covariates that are conditionally independent of the treatment given the rest of the covariates.
+In a second step covariates conditionally independent of the potential outcomes in each treatment group given the remainder of the covariates are excluded.
+In algorithm B, the order of the process is reversed.
+First, we remove covariates conditionally independent of the potential outcomes in each treatment group given the rest.
+Secondly, covariates conditionally independent of the treatment given the remaining covariates are excluded.

+Next, we propose a data-driven implementation of the identification algorithms based on model-free evaluation of the conditional independence statements.
+In the following subsections we describe two approaches, subject to different conditions.
+For a covariate set containing solely continuous covariates we propose a method based on sufficient dimension reduction (SDR) \cite{cook1994,cook1996} and marginal co-ordinate hypothesis (MCH) tests \cite{Lcooknach2005} (Section \ref{SDR}).
+When the covariate set includes discrete valued variables we propose an approach based on kernel smoothing, see Section \ref{NP}.

-\subsubsection{Testing of conditional independence with SDR}
+\subsubsection{Testing of conditional independence with SDR.}

-The first approach proposed is based on sufficient dimension reduction (SDR) \cite{cook1994,cook1996} and MCH tests \cite{Lcooknach2005}.
 SDR is originally a graphical tool in regression analysis.
-For the regression problem, with a $p$-dimensional vector \textbf{X} and a response $Z$, the goal is to characterize the conditional distribution of $Z|\mathbf{X}$.
-SDR aims to reduce the dimension of \textbf{X} by replacing it with a minimal set of linear combinations of \textbf{X} with no loss in information about $Z|\mathbf{X}$ and with no parametric model initially assumed.
-More formally these linear combinations form a subspace $\mathcal{S} \subseteq \mathbb{R}^p$ such that
+For the regression problem, with a $p$-dimensional vector $X$ and a response $U$, the goal is to characterize the conditional distribution of $U|X$.
+SDR aims to reduce the dimension of $X$ by replacing it with a minimal set of linear combinations of $X$ with no loss in information about $U|X$ and with no parametric model initially assumed.
+More formally, let $P_{\mathcal{S}}$ be the orthogonal projection operator onto the subspace $\mathcal{S}$, then the linear combinations form a subspace $\mathcal{S} \subseteq \mathbb{R}^p$ such that

-where $P_{\mathcal{S}}$ is the orthogonal projection operator onto the subspace $\mathcal{S}$.
-All subspaces that satisfy \eqref{sub} are called dimension reduction subspaces and when, in turn, the intersection of all of these subspaces satisfy \eqref{sub} it is called the central subspace, $\mathcal{S}_{Z|X}$.
+All subspaces that satisfy \eqref{sub} are called dimension reduction subspaces and when, in turn, the intersection of all of these subspaces satisfy \eqref{sub} it is called the central subspace, $\mathcal{S}_{U|X}$.
 The central subspace exists and is unique and minimal under some conditions \cite{cook1994,cook1996}.